mathworks/BytesAndBeats/README.md

 They will follow along with these and are not given a set of Instructor Guides.

 #### Student Worksheets and Handouts ####
 Included are worksheets and handouts that students fill out to reinforce concepts, the modules indicate when to print/distribute each worksheet.
 Handouts contain a list of vocabulary and common MATLAB commands the students need in the course.
 Encourage the students to refer to the handouts throughout the course.
-The 'Materials' section in each activity lists the Worksheets and/or Handouts required for that activity.
+The 'Materials' section in each activity lists the worksheets and/or handouts required for that activity.

 ## Installing the Bytes and Beats Toolbox and Materials ##